Triangle Counting with Local Edge Differential Privacy: Additional Tools

 \begin{theorem}[Composition Theorem, adapted from~\cite{DMNS06,DL09,DRV10}] Let $\eps>0$ and $\delta\in[0,1)$.
 If algorithm $R$ runs $(\eps,\delta)$-local randomizers $R_1, \dots, R_k$, then $R$ is a $(k\eps,k \delta)$-local randomizer. \end{theorem}

-The next theorem states that the result of post-processing the output of DP algorithm is DP. \begin{theorem}[Post-Processing~\cite{DMNS06,BS16}] Let $\alg$ be an $(\eps,\delta)$-DP algorithm and $\cP$ be an arbitrary (randomized) mapping from $\range(\alg)$ to an arbitrary set.
+The next theorem states that the result of postprocessing the output of DP algorithm is DP. \begin{theorem}[Postprocessing~\cite{DMNS06,BS16}] Let $\alg$ be an $(\eps,\delta)$-DP algorithm and $\cP$ be an arbitrary (randomized) mapping from $\range(\alg)$ to an arbitrary set.
 The algorithm that runs $\cP$ on the output of $\alg$ is $(\eps,\delta)$-DP. \end{theorem}

 For completeness, we state the definition of global sensitivity used in our discussion of the central model. \begin{definition}[Global Sensitivity~\cite{DMNS06}] Let $d\in\mathbb{N}$ and $f: \domain \rightarrow \reals^d$ be a function on some domain~$\domain$.
 The \defn{$\ell_1$-{sensitivity}} of $f$ is $\df = \max_{x, x'} \norm{f(x) - f(x')}_1$, where the maximum is over all neighboring $x, x' \in \domain$, for some appropriate definition of neighboring. \end{definition}